DanielFlockhart/ConvNet/README.md

 # ConvNet
-Convolution Neural Network Template for python
+Convolution Neural Network Template for python instead of having to use tensorflows CNN.
 - Unfinished

+- Might Come back to this project.